-All Avast One users (free and paid) get access to a Clear Browsing Data feature, where you can quickly clear away your browsing history, cache, cookies and more.
-This works much like every other web cleanup tool you've ever used, but Avast does deserve credit for its wide app support: the module cleaned Chrome, Firefox, Edge, Opera, Brave and even Thunderbird on our test system.
+All Avast One users (free and paid) get access to a Clear Browsing Data feature, where you can quickly clear away your browsing history, cache, cookies, and more.
+This works much like every other web cleanup tool you've ever used, but Avast does deserve credit for its wide app support: the module cleaned Chrome, Firefox, Edge, Opera, Brave, and even Thunderbird on my test system.

 Paying for Avast One Individual or family gets you a number of other interesting and unusual features.

-The Sensitive Data Shield (SDS) automatically scans your drive for files which might contain sensitive data - names, addresses, passwords, financial details and more - and prevents other users of your device from accessing them.
+The Sensitive Data Shield (SDS) automatically scans your drive for files that might contain sensitive data - names, addresses, passwords, financial details, and more - and prevents other users of your device from accessing them.

 Web Hijack Guard protects browser traffic from DNS hijacking, a nasty exploit where hackers redirect your traffic to malicious websites.
-We don't have a test to evaluate this, but DNS attacks are a very real danger, and we're glad to see Avast One is working to keep you safe.
+I don't have a test to evaluate this, but DNS attacks are a very real danger, and I'm glad to see Avast One is working to keep you safe by including this protection.

-It's a simple system, with well-chosen default settings, and worked perfectly for us.
-Avast One spotted our custom webcam hijacker when it tried to grab an image, asked us if it had permission, and when we said no, prevented it accessing our hardware.
+It's a simple system, with well-chosen default settings, and worked perfectly for me.
+Avast One spotted my custom webcam hijacker when it tried to grab an image, asked if it had permission, and when I said no, prevented it from accessing my hardware.

 Avast One's paid versions round off their feature set with a trio of PC maintenance tools.

 It's easy to use, but also risky.
-Avast One recommended we update multiple Intel chipset drivers, for instance - a single mistake with any of these could break our PC to the point that it wouldn't boot, maybe even in Safe Mode.
+Avast One recommended I update multiple Intel chipset drivers, for instance - a single mistake with any of these could break a PC to the point that it wouldn't boot, maybe even in Safe Mode.
 Unless your PC is seriously unstable, you're better off leaving the drivers alone.

 Avast One does better with its final maintenance tool, Disk Cleaner.
 As you'll guess from the name, this scans your system for surplus and leftover files, potentially freeing up a significant amount of drive space.

-Disk Cleaner did a reasonable job on our test system, finding 8.4GB of data we could safely delete.
+Disk Cleaner did a reasonable job on my test system, finding 8.4GB of data I could safely delete.
 That beat Windows' own Disk Cleanup, which managed only 5GB, but the free CCleaner did a little better with 9GB.

 Overall, there are a lot of good antivirus platforms out there, but Avast One is clearly one of the leaders.
 It's not simply that there are so many useful protection tools in place, but also that these tools are powerful and do exactly what they need to do.